-In 2012 he produced 'Crusoe’ (a solo performance) in association with Nottingham Lakeside, and The Civic, Barnsley; and a third co-production with Scene Productions for UK touring, ‘Fall of The House of Usher’.
+In 2012 he produced 'Crusoe’ (a solo performance) in association with Nottingham Lakeside, and The Civic, Barnsley; and a third co-production with Scene Productions for UK touring, his own adaptation of ‘Fall of The House of Usher’.

-In June 2013 he designed and directed Bollywood Kee-Maa in India for Evam Entertainment, and took three different shows to Australia.
+In June 2013 he designed and directed Bollywood Kee-Maa in India for Evam Entertainment, which subsequently toured to Singapore, and also took three different shows to Australia.

-Projects in 2014 included writing, producing and directing Mata Hari-Female Spy and UK touring of Bond with return visits to USA and performances in Russia as well as Edinburgh Fringe.
+Projects in 2014 included writing, producing and directing Mata Hari-Female Spy and UK touring of Bond with return visits to USA and performances in Russia as well as Edinburgh Festivals.

-In 2015, he continued to tour Bond, (including a mini tour in the USA) Mata Hari and Crusoe, as well as directing 'Nelson' for Nick Collett.
+In 2015, he continued to tour Bond, (including a mini three-city tour in the USA) Mata Hari and Crusoe, as well as directing 'Nelson' for Nicholas Collett (their second collaboration).

-2016 started with directing Your Bard for Nick Collett in Florida USA, dates with Bond and a re-staging of his adaptation of The Fall of The House of Usher in Kansas City (see show page) in July, plus two shows at the Edinburgh Fringe, and a three-week, three-show Season in Florida, USA.
+2016 started with directing a third solo show Your Bard for Nicholas Collett in Florida, via Escape-To-Create (a USA-based Residency) dates with Bond and a re-staging of his adaptation of The Fall of The House of Usher in Kansas City, USA (see show page) in July, plus two shows at the Edinburgh Festivals, (The Six-Sided Man, Escape From The Planet of The Day That Time Forgot!) and a three-week, three-show Season back in Florida, USA.

-Gavin is currently the Associate Director of The MET (Moscow English Theatre) in
+Gavin is also currently an Associate Director of The MET (Moscow English Theatre) in